 First Appearance: As Tim Drake: Batman #436 (1989), As Red Robin: Kingdom Come #2

 Recommended Reading: Robin: A Hero Reborn, Robin II: The Joker’s Wild!, Robin III: Cry of the Huntress, Rebirth Detective Comics Vol 5: A Lonely Place Of Living.

 Stephanie Brown, Spoiler

-The third Batgirl.
-Stephanie Brown was born the daughter of The Cluemaster, (one of Gotham’s third-rate villains).
+The third Robin and third Batgirl.
+Stephanie Brown was born the daughter of The Cluemaster (one of Gotham’s third-rate villains).
 Her father returned to Gotham from prison claiming to be rehabilitated but planned on resuming his life of crime.
 She tailored her own costume and joined Tim Drake, (who she would go on to date), on the hunt for Cluemaster.
-After kidnapping him she was inducted into the Bat-family.
+After kidnapping him she was inducted into the Bat-Family.
 She spent a good amount of time as Batgirl and even as Robin for a little bit before coming into her own as the Spoiler.